Learn Mindfulness Techniques

 All three traditions practice mindfulness meditation, but they all practice other forms of meditation as well.
 If you want to do “strict” mindfulness practice, then Theravada centers/teachers are the place for you.
 Most mindfulness centers in the US (such as IMS in Massachussetts, Spirit Rock in California, and Goenka centers everywhere) are mainly Theravada.
 There are also tons of Zen centers and Tibetan Buddhist centers available if you’re up for something a little different from straight up mindfulness.
 Warning: all of these places are into religious Buddhism, and exist somewhere on the spectrum of what I would call “churchy.”
 So be prepared for that, and be prepared to accept that, at least outwardly.

-We at Deconstructing Yourself specialize in non-religious mindfulness and meditative forms that are not necessarily Buddhist.
+We at Deconstructing Yourself specialize in non-religious mindfulness techniques and meditative forms that are not necessarily Buddhist.
 We feel that the benefits of mindfulness should be open to all people without regard to religion.
 Read Michael talking about meditation and religion.

 The Word “Mindfulness”